SnowflurrySDK/Snowflurry.jl/README.md

 q[2]:───────X──
 ```

-The first line adds a Hadamard gate to circuit object `c` which will operate on qubit 1.
-The second line adds a CNOT gate (Control-X gate) with qubit 1 as the control qubit and qubit 2 as the target qubit.
+The first line adds a Hadamard gate to circuit object `c`.
+The Hadamard gate operates on qubit 1.
+The second line adds a CNOT gate (controlled-X gate) with qubit 1 as the control qubit and qubit 2 as the target qubit.

 **Note**: Unlike C++ or Python, indexing in Julia starts from "1" and not "0"!

-Once we've built our circuit, we can consider if it would benefit from applying any transpilation operations.
-Transpilation is the process of rewriting the sequence of operations in a circuit to a new sequence.
-As a rule, the new sequence will yield the same quantum state as the old sequence but possibly optimizing the choice of gates used for performance, using only those gates supported by a specific hardware QPU.
-Since the circuit is relatively small and Snowflurry's simulator can handle all gates, we won't run any transpilation for the time being.
+It might be helpful to transpile our circuit after building it.
+Transpilation is a process that replaces the operations in our circuit by an equivalent sequence of operations.
+This new sequence will produce the same quantum state.
+However, the new sequence may be optimized for performance and only use gates which are supported by a specific quantum processor.
+We won't transpile the circuit in our example since it is relatively small and the simulator in Snowflurry can handle every gate.

 Next, we'll simulate our circuit to see if we've built what we expect.